 The Information for Victims and Witnesses pamphlet is published by the Johnson County Attorney's Office Victim Witness Assistance Program.

 The Safe at Home program is an address confidentiality program that provides survivors of domestic violence, sexual assault, trafficking, stalking, or violent crimes, with a substitute address.

 Individuals may ask OSMRC for accommodations from the university to address safety or other concerns.
 University policy and federal law ensure that such requests are given thoughtful consideration and that efforts are made to provide needed flexibility.
 Common accommodation requests include:

 - Changes in housing

 - Retroactive or late drops

 This is not an exhaustive list—if you need flexibility, ask.
 You are not required to be involved in a formal complaint process to seek accommodation.

-In addition to accommodations, in some situations interim sanctions can be imposed that also serve to protect the parties involved and prevent a situation from escalating.
-The following are common interim sanctions:
+In addition to accommodations, in some situations interim measures can be imposed that also serve to protect the parties involved and prevent a situation from escalating.
+The following are common interim measures:

 - Interim housing suspension

 - Temporary leave of absence